microsoft/fluentui/packages/react-checkbox/Spec.md

 ### [Checkbox in v0/Northstar](https://fluentsite.z22.web.core.windows.net/0.56.0/components/checkbox/definition)

-The v0 `Checkbox` component does not support a `indeterminate` state which is needed for the converged checkbox.
-A `div` with `role="checkbox"` and does not use the native input element.
+The v0 `Checkbox` component supports a mixed state, which is the same as indeterminate in v8.
+It is rendered as a `div` with `role="checkbox"` and does not use the native input element.

 ```tsx
 // string